Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 The frequency of compounding interest is important.
 At Alliant Credit Union, your savings account is compounded monthly.
 Therefore, at the end of the year, you actually have about $20,420.00 in your savings account.
-Your account has increased by 2.10 percent in a year.
+Your account has increased by 2.10% APY in a year.
 This percent is your APY.
 Banks use APY to show the actual interest increase if you kept the money in the account for a year.
 So, the math is simple and most of the time, you don't even need a calculator for APY.

 When choosing your financial products, open an account that will earn more money on your money.

 Now that you understand APY better, you probably want to make sure you have a high annual percentage yield.

 APY rates are very dependent on the credit union or bank you choose.
 Not every account pays interest.
 The average APY for a savings account is almost zero according to the New York Times.
-However, there are many options that pay more, including Alliant’s High-Rate Savings.
-This account offers an above average APY percent with no maximum balance.63
+However, there are many options that pay more, including high-rate savings accounts.
+These accounts offer an above-average APY percentage.63